- Name: Shaunah

 My future plans involve finishing a Bachelor of Midwifery.
 After gaining experience with mums and bubs I would like to look into creating a foundation helping indigenous mums with pregnancy and the after care.
 This means a lot for me to pursue one day.

 What is one thing about your study and/or job that you would love to share with people considering this career?

-I love healing my culture and especially their health, and aspire to develop the knowledge and experience to help my community alongside the wider indigenous community.
+I love healing my culture, especially their health, and aspire to develop the knowledge and experience to help my community alongside the wide Indigenous community.
 I believe that staying connected to my people and having the initiative to make the change, really creates motivation for me.